 Mr. Dalling’s passion for volunteer work has also extended to international opportunities serving a two-year mission for his church in Honduras, San Pedro Sula and in the founding of the Javi Gema Help Corporation (i.e. Child Help Fund) which is a 501(c)(3) public charity that helps children in Honduras that need medical care.
 He has also volunteered as an ESL instructor for those trying to learn English as a second language.

 Mr. Dalling is happily married to the former Brooke Merritt and has three daughters and a son with whom he loves to spend his free time.
-Other hobbies include playing the piano, playing golf, basketball, and skiing.
+Other hobbies include playing the piano, playing golf, playing basketball, and skiing.
 He currently lives in Rigby, Idaho.